junxit/us-congress-bills-117/bill.md

     - **(A)** the letters use trauma-informed language; and
     - **(B)** veterans are not re-traumatized through insensitive language.
   - **(2)** *Consultation* The Secretary shall carry out paragraph (1) in consultation with veterans service organizations and other stakeholders as the Secretary determines appropriate.
-- **(c)** *Examinations* The Secretary shall establish protocols for contract medical providers to ensure that the medical providers conduct examinations regarding covered claims using trauma-informed practices.
+- **(c)** *Examinations* The Secretary shall establish protocols for Department of Veterans Affairs medical providers and contract medical providers to ensure that the medical providers conduct examinations regarding covered claims using trauma-informed practices.
 - **(d)** *Definitions* In this section:
   - **(1)** The term compensation has the meaning given that term in section 101 of title 38, United States Code.
   - **(2)** The term contract medical provider means a medical provider who contracts with the Department of Veterans Affairs to provide a medical examination or a medical opinion when such an examination or opinion is necessary to make a decision on a claim under the laws administered by the Secretary of Veterans Affairs.